codespree/quantcrypt/README.md

 A secondary goal is to provide a set of cryptographic algorithms that are compatible with existing X.509, PKIX, and CMS data structures and protocols and to support the efforts of the [LAMPS Working Group](https://datatracker.ietf.org/wg/lamps/about/) in the IETF especially the [draft-ietf-lamps-pq-composite-sigs](https://datatracker.ietf.org/doc/draft-ietf-lamps-pq-composite-sigs/) and [draft-ietf-lamps-pq-composite-kem](https://datatracker.ietf.org/doc/draft-ietf-lamps-pq-composite-kem/) drafts.

+## Warning

+This library follows many drafts from IETF.
+Drafts are subject to change as is this library.
+Please use with caution and for testing purposes only.
+This library also depends on undelying cryptographic libraries which may have their own vulnerabilities.
+Please use with caution.
+If you think something needs to be fixed, please open an issue.

 ## Including quantcrypt in your project

 Import quantcrypt into your project by adding the following lines to your Cargo.toml.